Lucyjpjones/lj-fscr/testing.md

 <img src="media/us-7.png">

+**9. See reviews and ratings on products and programmes**

+I have added

 **8. Browse associated blogs, articles and recent new stories**

 I created a blog app that can only be viewed by site members.
 When a user is not logged in and they click on the blog they will be directed to the login/register page.
 If a user is a member and logged in they will be directed to the blog page where they can view blogs posted by the admin user.
 Members also have the ability to comment and delete their own comments on blog posts creating further user interaction.